TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 mod utils;
 ```
 Here, `mod` is the keyword for, you guessed it, a module.
-By adding `pub` in front of the plotting module, we make it accessible for outside of the library (i.e. for callers of the library; In the current state, I am calling the plotting function from outside the library).
+By adding `pub` in front of the plotting module, we make it accessible outside of the library (i.e. for callers of the library; In the current state, I am calling the plotting function from outside the library).
 With `mod <module-name>`, we are just declaring, that there is a module with the given name.
 Because of that, we also have to add the following source files: `plotting.rs`, `analysis.rs`, `tab_generation.rs` and `utils.rs` (the file names have to match the module names).
 As an alternative, we could have implemented the modules in the `lib.rs` file, by also adding the module functionality: